 Although studies on collagen for skin and hair are not 100% conclusive, studies investigating the effectiveness of collagen for improving joint function and supporting connective tissue health have shown promising results so far.

-Regardless of the effectiveness of collagen on your skin, it is an incredibly dense and easy source of protein.
-Having a high enough protein intake is just as (if not more) important as getting enough collagen.
-So I consider supplementing with collagen a win-win!
+Regardless of the effectiveness of collagen on skin and hair, it is also an incredibly dense and easy source of protein.
+So I consider supplementing with collagen a win-win in any case.

 3. Daily Facial Massage